Katakatala Rudrayya: Critical reception

 Griddaluru Gopalrao writing for Zamin Ryot on 27 October 1978 opined that the film was cut off from reality, and would remain as "an old coin which is no longer a legal tender."
 He added that the screenplay by Dasari and soundtrack composed by Raghavulu are forgettable.

 Box office

 Katakataala Rudrayya and Mana Voori Pandavulu were released within a gap of 10 days.
+The film was a blockbuster at the box office.